sayakpaul/FunMatch-Distillation/README.md

 |   300  	|   81.3%   	|
 |  1000  	|   86%        	|

+_It should be noted that none of the above training regimes showed signs of overfitting._

 ## About the notebooks

 All the notebooks are fully runnable on Kaggle Kernel.
 The only requirement is that you'd